ryanaslett/Resume/README.md

 1999 | Second employee at a Dot Com as a Perl Developer building web applications that targeted mobile devices.
 2003 | Dot Com pivots to big data, I become a Java developer and architect a parallelized data processing system handling billions of records daily.
 2005-2009 | Sabbatical from Technology.
 Extensive travels in Ecuador and Colombia.
 Engineered composting toilets, built a miniature water reclamation plant, and rebuilt a diesel engine.
-2009- | present Drupal freelance developer
+2009-present | Drupal freelance developer

 #Relevant Drupal Experience